engine-py/px/README.md

 async def filter_response(response):
     # process the response
     # ...
+    response['body'] = 'Hello, World!
+This is filtered'

     # return a response
-    return {
+    return response
-        'status': '200 OK',
-        'headers': {
-            'Content-Type': 'text/plain',
-        },
-        'body': 'Hello, World!',
-    }
 ```

-The process_request_module is a custom module that defines three functions for processing an HTTP request:
+The request_process_module is a custom module that defines three functions for processing an HTTP request:
 filter_request_line(), filter_headers(), filter_response and dispatch().

 * The filter_request_line() function takes in the request line as a tuple parameter (method, path, version)